boan-anbo/free-outline/README.md

 ### 1. TO parser, which convert TO markup from plain text to TO tickets (TOT).

-### 2. TO data provider: agnostic data source to provide JSON-format collection of TOs (TOC).
+### 2. TO data provider:
+  - non-agnostic data source to provide JSON-format collection of TOs (TOC).
 Could be sqlite, plain json file, etc.

 ### 3. TO data reader:
   - arguments: